 If the power cut wasn't planned, the amount of compensation you can get depends on how many homes were affected by it, and whether the outage was caused by bad weather.

-To find out how many homes were affected, contact your local distribution network operator (DNO).
-They maintain the power lines that connect your home to National Grid's network.
-You can find your DNO from the Energy Networks Assocation.
+To find out how many homes were affected, contact your local power distribution network operator (DNO).
+You can find your DNO from the Energy Networks Association.

 Planned outages

-You can claim compensation for a power cut, but it depends on whether you were informed in time.
 Your DNO must give you 2 days' notice if they plan to cut off your supply for repairs or testing.
+You could claim £40 in compensation if they gave you no notice or a wrong day.

 When your electricity goes off, it helps to put your detective's hat on and check with the neighbours.
-Has their supply been cut also or is it just you?
-What about nearby streets?
 If you see any lights on or other signs of power, it could be that your circuit has tripped.

-If you can still access the internet on a mobile device, check the website or social media feeds of your DNO or energy supplier for breaking updates.
+If you can still access the internet on a mobile device, check the website or social media feeds of your DNO for breaking updates.
 Searching for your local area with the term 'power cut' might also bring up useful information.

 How long can a freezer last without power?